ShiyuFan0820/CSLearningNote/AdvancedObjectOriented/AOO_3_test.md

 # Tests

+Testing is a process used to identify the correctness, completeness and quality of the code.
+It includes a set of activities conducted with intent of finding a set of errors in the code so that it could be corrected before the product is released to the users.

 ## Unit Test

 Unit testing is a crucial step when coding, it aims to validate the functions or methods work as intended and produce the expected output.

+Unit tests are designed to test the smallest units of code, typically individual functions or methods, in isolation from the rest of the code.
+This helps ensure that each unit of code behaves as expected.

 Python offers several libraries, such as unittest, doctest and PyTest, to write and execute unit tests.